sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 Start thinking about:

-- Replacing negative booleans with positive.
+- Replacing negative booleans with positive ones.
 - Reducing the scope or the lifespan of variables.
 - Choosing more specific names for symbols with larger scope or longer lifespan.
 - Choosing shorter names for symbols with small scope and short lifespan.